Chinese Desserts: 52 Sweets People from China (Actually) Enjoy

 1. Make sure to read through the personal notes the people have: Don’t just look at the names of the desserts, you’ll also see great ideas + tips for enjoying them. 👍

-2. Have fun with the new ingredients: Some Chinese desserts have ingredients, textures, and flavors you’re probably not familiar with.
+2. Have fun with the new ingredients: Some Chinese desserts have ingredients, textures, and diverse flavors you’re probably not familiar with.
 So if you’re feeling unsure about them, just see it as a new fun way to expand your palette.
 As someone who’s had plenty of them, I promise you they’re very good! 😊

 I really have a huge love for iconic and traditional Chinese desserts; they’re not too sweet and they’re ridiculously good.
 And I hope this list helps transfer my love of them over to you.